Log Off, You’re Not a Fucking Algorithm.

 Digital Validation Is a Drug.

-Random rewards.
-Intermittent dopamine hits.
-Just enough attention to keep you hooked.
+Just enough attention to keep you hooked and hungry.

-It’s not your fault you’re drawn to it - your brain’s been hijacked by something designed to exploit it.
+Your brain's been manipulated by something designed to exploit it.

 But here's the scary part...